 - I use a 3 Tablespoon scoop to make my pancakes and this recipe makes 15 pancakes of that

-Heat your frying pan to medium and pour the batter on a lightly oiled pan (with vegetable oil), flip when bubbles
+- Heat your frying pan to medium and pour the batter onto a lightly oiled pan (with vegetable oil), flip when bubbles

 - appear on the edges.
 Once flipped it only take a minute or two to finish cooking.

 ** 1 cup of flour measured weighs between 4 1/4 and about 5 oz.
 That is about 2 tablespoons difference.
 Whether you scoop the flour into your measuring cup or scoop you measuring cup into the flour.
 If that batter seems too thin after you cook one pancake and want the batter thicker, add a couple tablespoons up to 1/4 cup.
 But I would cook one pancake before adding more flour to be sure you want the batter heavier.
 This pancake batter is thinner than a boxed pancake mix and has quite a bit of leavening in it to result in fluffy pancakes.

 My kids make this recipe with no help, their pancakes come out just like mine, nice and fluffy.
 If you have trouble with the recipe, please make sure you re-read the recipe and measured properly.

 Now for my tip on keeping my pancakes warm until I’m ready to eat them….